 Via Borsieri, Via Porro Lambertenghi and Piazza Minniti are at the heart of this lively district.

 East of here is the Central train Station (“Stazione Centrale”).
 It was build in the 30’s from an older lay out in Assyro-Babylonian style by architect Stacchini.
-The area is inhabited by a large Middle-Eastern, African and Indian community and offers several ethnic cafés and restaurants and some gay clubs.

 The southern area of Milan develops around one of the city’s most ancient axis – Corso di Porta Romana, which develops from the central Missori square into Piazza Medaglie d’Oro where rises the Roman Gate (“Porta Romana”) dating from the Spanish 17th century/ seicentesca spagnola.